breckwagner/SENG-310/Assignment 5/README.txt

 2. Click Good Money Prototype
 3. Click the Sign In picture to start to view the prototype.
 4. You can click some buttons (e.g. Sign in, Sign up), and they will lead you to another page.

+Additional resources for this assignment can be found at - https://github.com/breckwagner/SENG-310/tree/master/Assignment%205